-National Epilepsy Week runs from May 24 to May 30 in 2022.
+National Epilepsy Week runs the last week of May each year.
 The week aims to raise awareness of the condition and how it affects people.
 At Cera Care, our team provides support for service users with epilepsy.
 If you’ve never provided epilepsy care before or would like to know more, we’ve put together some information to help you - authored by Lindsey Appleby-Flynn who leads on Cera's Design and Development within our L&D function.

 Whether you’re a care worker or a family member supporting someone with epilepsy, we hope that this guide can help you.